 - Kidney Health Evaluation for Patients with Diabetes (KED) - Reported by Commercial plans, Medicaid and Medicare

 The percentage of members 18 – 85 with Diabetes who received a kidney health evaluation - a Glomerular Filtration Rate (GFR) and a Urine Albumin-Creatinine Ratio (uACR) during the measurement year.
 Diabetic kidney disease is one of the most common adverse effects of Diabetes - affecting 20 – 40%.

 - Osteoporosis Screening in Older Women (OSW) – Reported by Medicare only

 The percentage of women 65 – 75 who received osteoporosis screening.
 Osteoporosis is the most common metabolic bone disease and is characterized by low bone mineral density causing bone fragility and increased risk of fracture.
 Osteoporosis affects about 25% of women 65 years of age and older.
 Osteoporosis-related fractures cost the health care system an estimated $19 billion annually.

 NCQA has labeled these measures as First-Year Measures.
-The results of data received are not publicly reported or included in Star Score calculations.
+The results of the data received are not publicly reported or included in Star Score calculations.
 If approved for continuation, beginning in the second year, data collection results may be publicly reported and used in the calculation of the plan’s Star Score.

 Active HEDIS measures are evaluated yearly based on a review of data received and for any changes in clinical guidelines.
-Measures may be updated, changed or recommended for retirement.
+Measures may be updated, changed, or recommended for retirement.
 As measures are retired, NCQA has a large library of potential replacement measures ready to implement.

 Vee Technology can help you navigate NCQA quality performance measures.